Top access

 Understanding how East Asian subtropical evergreen broad-leaved forests (EBLFs) have evolved over time is not only vital for biodiversity conservation but also facilitates predictive modeling of ecosystem services under global change scenarios.
 During recent decades, numerous studies have been devoted to investigating the evolution of EBLFs.
 However, there are often contradictory interpretations of the different taxa associated with different geological events and environmental backgrounds.
 Here, we synthesize several key aspects of the spatiotemporal evolution of EBLFs.
 First, the EBLFs emerged concomitantly with the development of Asian monsoon systems, occurring no earlier than the Eocene.
 While the southernmost region was inhabited by tropical elements, EBLFs are not the direct relic of boreotropical flora because of the presence of a broad arid belt at that time.
 Rather, they represent a unique assemblage including boreotropical relics, tropical floras and deciduous broad-leaved forests.
 Second, the evolution of EBLFs should not be contextualized within an enclave, the adjacent vegetation systems to elucidate the potential connections between EBLFs and other biomes should be considered to avoid an isolated phenomenon.
 Third, the adaptive response of EBLFs to environmental changes caused by anthropogenic disturbance in subtropical regions remains understudied.
 Such a knowledge gap must be addressed to develop effective conservation strategies to sustain the ecosystem amid the dual pressure of climate change and human activity in the future.
 Finally, current research has predominantly focused on the dominant tree species in EBLFs, whereas comprehensive understanding requires expanding the investigation of associated flora, including understory trees and herbaceous plants.
 This review not only consolidates contemporary perspectives on the evolution of EBLFs but also proposes a framework to navigate the Anthropocene challenges.
 By bridging historical patterns with future projections, we aim to catalyze transformative research on EBLFs’ resilience and sustainable management, fostering further research and development regarding the resurgence.

-In this study, we not only review the evolution of East Asian subtropical evergreen broad-leaved forests (EBLFs) from the past, current to the future; but also point out when the EBLFs rose and how the EBLFs respond to the environment change.
+We not only review the evolution of East Asian subtropical evergreen broad-leaved forests (EBLFs) from the past, current to the future; but also point out when the EBLFs rose and how the EBLFs respond to the environment change.
 Furthermore, we aimed to catalyze transformative research on EBLF resilience and sustainable management, fostering further research and development regarding the resurgence.

 • Jia-Rui Han, Shuai Li, Wen-Hui Lian, Lu Xu, Li Duan, Jia-Ling Li, Chu-Ying Feng, Guo-Yuan Shi, Wen-Ling Liu, Qi-Chuang Wei, Wen-Jun Li, Lei Dong